 Kubernetes Operator

 The Inference Gateway Operator is a Kubernetes controller that manages Inference Gateway and related resources declaratively through Custom Resources (CRs).
-Pick the operator over the Helm chart when you want to manage gateways, A2A agents, MCP servers, and chat-channel orchestrators as first-class CRs in the same cluster API your other workloads use.
+It is the recommended way to run Inference Gateway on Kubernetes - manage gateways, A2A agents, MCP servers, and chat-channel orchestrators as first-class CRs in the same cluster API your other workloads use.

 The operator publishes four CRDs under core.inference-gateway.com/v1alpha1:

-Gateway- the gateway proxy itself, with providers, auth, MCP, ingress, and HPA.Agent- an A2A worker that anOrchestrator(or any A2A client) can dispatch tasks to.MCP- a Model Context Protocol server.Orchestrator- runs a chat bot backed by the gateway.
+Gateway- the gateway proxy itself, with providers, auth, MCP, routing (Gateway API), and HPA.Agent- an A2A worker that anOrchestrator(or any A2A client) can dispatch tasks to.MCP- a Model Context Protocol server.Orchestrator- runs a chat bot backed by the gateway.
 It listens on a messaging channel (Telegram today; more channels planned), drives the conversation with an LLM, and can delegate work toAgents and MCP tools.

 The API is v1alpha1 and breaking changes can land between releases.